Earthquake

 A 7.7 magnitude quake or greater would cause damage to tens of thousands of structures, affecting water distribution, transportation systems, and other vital infrastructure.

-We are approaching the 200 year anniversary of this major earthquake and with an increased in solar activity, which is thought to trigger earthquakes, it is wise to be prepared and stay alert.
+We are approaching the 200 year anniversary of this historic event and with an increased in solar activity, which is thought to trigger earthquakes, it is wise to be prepared and stay alert.

 Japan Moves Closer to US

-The USGS has updated the magnitude of the March 11, 2011, Tohoku earthquake in northern Honshu, Japan, to 9.0 from the previous estimate of 8.9.
+The USGS has updated the magnitude of the March 11, 2011, Tohoku event in northern Honshu, Japan, to 9.0 from the previous estimate of 8.9.

-Independently, Japanese seismologists have also updated their estimate of the earthquake’s magnitude to 9.0.
-This magnitude places the earthquake as the fourth largest in the world since 1900 and the largest in Japan since modern instrumental recordings began 130 years ago.
+Independently, Japanese seismologists have also updated their estimate of the quake’s magnitude to 9.0.
+This magnitude places it as the fourth largest in the world since 1900 and the largest in Japan since modern instrumental recordings began 130 years ago.

 Earthquake Facts